hp4k1h5/ephemeris/README.md

 nmap <leader>eci :EphemerisCreateIndex<CR>
 nmap <leader>egi :EphemerisGotoIndex<CR>
 nmap <leader>ect :EphemerisCopyTodos<CR>

 nmap <leader>eft :EphemerisFilterTasks 1 <CR>
 " 1 to move to archive, 0 to delete ---^

 nmap <leader>et  :EphemerisToggleTask<CR>
 " set `let g:ephemeris_toggle_block = 1` to toggle by block
+" i.e. if your cursor is anywhere inside a task block, the immediate parent " task will be toggled.
 ```

 ##### consider